 Plastics should be rinsed clean with the cap removed.
 No motor oil, anti-freeze, or cooking oil containers please.

 Clean tin and aluminum cans.
 These items may be flattened to conserve space in your container.

 Only clear empty glass.
 The glass must be rinsed out.

 VILLAGE OF ALMONT ZONING BOARD OF APPEALS VACANCIES

 The Village of Almont is currently accepting letters of interest to fill vacancies on its Zoning Board of Appeals.
 The Zoning Board of Appeals meets the second Thursday of each month.

 Individuals with industrial, recreational, educational, environmental, public health, governmental, transportation, commerce or other similar backgrounds are encouraged to apply.

-Letters of interest should be directed to Almont Village Clerk/Treasurer, Kimberly Keesler at 817 N. Main St., Almont, MI 48003 or e-mailed to firstname.lastname@example.org.
+Letters of interest and application (available here) should be directed to Almont Village Clerk/Treasurer, Kimberly Keesler at 817 N. Main St., Almont, MI 48003 or e-mailed to firstname.lastname@example.org.